cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Installation and usage without administrator privileges: Now not only the program doesn't need administrator rights any more, but also the installer can be executed by a normal user.
+- Within the number-theoretic functions the special case of generic t-adic NAF key generators was added.
+- Text windows now have a context menu entry to switch to hex view, and vice versa.
+- Many small improvements in the dialog window layouts, like in "Attack on Stereotyped Messages".
+- Transposition Encryption: The key entry dialog now also contains a text options dialog.
+  This button was also added with the analysis of the maS.
+- Monoalphabetic substitutio (maS): The key entry dialog features a new parameter to define the starting position (offset) of the password.
+In the past the password was always positioned at the beginning of the ciphertext alphabet.
+- The analysis of the substitution cipher offers two variants.
+The second variant uses a list of frequent words, which were not revealed and changeable by the user in former versions.
+Both is possible now.
+- To determine the substitution matrix the ADFGVX analysis now also uses the frequency distribution of the reference text selected in the text options dialog.
+  Additionally you can determine whether digits are also used for the frequency distribution (case sensitivity and special characters are not allowed with the ADFGVX cipher).
+The introduction dialog of the analysis was adapted accordingly.
+- The fields to present hash values now can display hasvalues of 256 bit length without the need of scrolling. xxxxxxxxxxx validieren!
+- Number Shark: Some of the hot key functionalities now also have a button.
+- AES Tool 2.6.x:
+  - Fixed a bug which appeared when entering too long hexadecimal keys.
+  - Now you can enter the key as normal ASCII characters too, and securely delete the original file after encrypting.

 - If the registry contains positions or sizes laying the CT windows outside of the screen, CT now recognizes this at start time and adjusts its position